pratsgl/CyberSecurity/README.md

 ## Overview
 ![image](https://github.com/user-attachments/assets/045d4e88-566b-4474-864c-b36bfbc7d45e)

+**Use of LangChain and Ollama:** Integrates a local LLM model (mistral via ChatOllama) with prompt templating—great for local/private environments.

+**Well-scoped SQL Prompt:** Clear instructions for translating natural language into SQL with safety hints like filtering on published_date and mapping risk levels.

+**CLI & Web Dual Interface:** Makes the tool accessible via terminal or browser—a versatile user experience.

+**CSV/JSON Export:** Practical output formats for further analysis.

 This Python application combines the power of LangChain with a local Ollama LLM to translate natural language questions about CVE (Common Vulnerabilities and Exposures) into SQL queries.
 It then executes those queries against a MySQL database, returns the results, and presents them via CLI or web frontend.

 ---